ssp/pazpar2-etc/README.markdown

 ## Contact
-For corrections, questions or suggestions please get in touch with [Sven-S. Porst](mailto:porst@sub.uni-goettingen.de) at SUB Göttingen, or fork the repository and push your changes.
+For corrections, questions or suggestions please get in touch with [Sven-S. Porst](mailto:ssp-web@earthlingsoft.net), or fork the repository and push your changes.